simonis/READMEs/git.md

 git checkout -b GeeCon2018_feedback
 ```

 Then call `rebase --interactive --onto`.
 The first argument is the destination branch (i.e. `master`).
 The second argument is the parent of the change from wich to start rebasing (i.e. `master`).
-The third and last argument is the change until which to rebias (i.e. `GeeCon2018_feedback`).
+The third and last argument is the change until which to rebase (i.e. `GeeCon2018_feedback`).
 This means that all the changes inbetween `master` (exclusively) and `GeeCon2018_feedback` (inclusively) will be now rebased on top of master:

 ``` bash
 git rebase --interactive --onto master master GeeCon2018_feedback